School of Architecture

 Bill Mackey is a principal of Worker, Inc., a firm specializing in art and architecture.
-The work explores human connections to built environments and bridges the theory and practice of social sciences, planning, architecture, and art.
-Engagement simultaneously includes public, academic, and professional fields.
-Prior to Worker, Inc., he was the Architect-in-Residence at the Museum of Contemporary Art in Tucson and practiced architecture with BWS Architects, Ibarra Rosano Design Architects and Rob Paulus Architects.
-Bill’s work is in galleries, museums, publications, held in private collections, and in the built environment.
-National and local foundations and organizations, museums, galleries, publishers, and private clients fund his work.
+The work explores human connections to built environments and bridges the theory and practice of social sciences, planning, architecture and art.
+Engagement simultaneously includes public, academic and professional fields.

-Bill has taught as an adjunct lecturer at the College of Architecture, the Honors College and the Department of Geography and Regional Development at the University of Arizona since 2006.
+Bill has taught as a lecturer at the School of Architecture, the Honors College and the Department of Geography and Regional Development at the University of Arizona since 2006.

 - ARC102 Foundation Studio